jacobt/pyhaml/README.md

 #command line

 pyhaml uses relative imports within the package.
+For command line use, the guidlines in [PEP 366](http://www.python.org/dev/peps/pep-0366/) are followed.
 Therefore, when running pyhaml from the command line, one must use python's -m switch in order to run pyhaml.
 For instance, one could use `python -m pyhaml.haml <args...>` at the command line.

 #portability